utkarshg6/helpful/Shell.md

 - Regex sees all text as one line.
 But we use the multiline flag to handle each line separately.

 - Regex does a greedy match by default.
 This means that the matchmaking will be as long as possible.
 If you'll use `.*r`, it'll match the whole line `ber beer beeer beeeer`.
+Although, if you'll use `?` like this `.*?r` then it'll match `ber`.